Georgije Nikolajević: Proclamation of Metropolitan

 By 1893, he had donated charitable contributions of about 70,000 forints from his savings.
 In his will, he also determined a lot of money for charitable donations, so that he gave a total of 135,523 forints to charity.

+Personal life

+He married Katarina (Ekaterina), the daughter of the Kotor merchant Marko Berberović and Marija Zloković, in April 1833 in Kotor.
+He had two children, a son and a daughter, but they both died young.
+His wife Katarina died on 10 March 1866.

 Death and burial

 Metropolitan Georgije Nikolajević served his last hierarchical service on 21 November 1895, at the Introduction in the Old Church in Sarajevo.
-After that, he got sick and mostly lay down, and he rarely got out of bed.
+After that, he got sick and he rarely got out of bed.
 On 2 February 1896, he received several corporations and deputations that congratulated him on the tenth anniversary of his appointment as metropolitan.
-Shortly afterward, he passed away - on Thursday, 8 February 1896, at 10:30 AM.
-He lived a total of 89 years.
-The Sarajevo Consistory received 78 telegrams on the occasion of the death of Metropolitan Georgije Nikolajević.
-Among other telegrams sent by: Serbian Royal Academy of Sciences, Matica Srpska, Minister Kalaj, Dubrovnik Municipality, Patriarchs of Constantinople, and Karlovac.
+Shortly afterward, he died – on 8 February 1896.